 - 3. For vault toilets built in any public facility. - 4.
 For residential accessory structures with lavatory facilities where it is not feasible to connect to an existing SSTS on the property. - 5.
-For replacement dwellings constructed under Minnesota Statutes, section 394.36; or successor statues, with a previously existing, permitted holding tank. - 6.
+For replacement dwellings constructed under Minnesota Statutes, Section 394.36; or successor statutes, with a previous existing, permitted holding tank. - 6.
 For recreational vehicle dump stations located in a licensed recreational vehicle campground. - 7.
 A holding tank designed to service a recreational vehicle may be installed and used on an undeveloped lot of record if: - a.
 A design, completed by a licensed designer, is submitted that states the lot has an acceptable area to accommodate a standard soil treatment system, and; - b.
-The designated future soil treatment area is protected from compaction and/or development. - 8.
-Note that to qualify as a holding tank, tanks must comply with 7080.2290, items A through F. Further, all owners of holding tanks shall be issued an operating permit (7082.0600, Subp.2A), which must include the minimum provisions listed in 7082.0600, Subp.2B, (1) through (8). - 9.
-Conditions for holding tanks installed or changes made to holding tanks after the enactment of this ordinance include: - a.
+The designated future soil treatment area is protected from compaction and/or development. - Note that to qualify as a holding tank, tanks must comply with Minn.
+R. Ch.
+7080.2290, items A through F. Further, all owners of holding tanks shall be issued an operating permit (Minn.
+R. Ch.
+7082.0600, Subpart2A), which must include the minimum provisions listed in Minn.
+R. Ch.
+7082.0600, Subpart2B, (1) through (8). - 9.
+Conditions for holding tanks installed or changes made to holding tanks after the enactment of this Ordinance include: - a.
 Maintain a current operating permit. - b.
 At the time of the final installation inspection, evidence of a water tightness test as described in Minn.
-R. ch.
-7080.2010, subp.
-3; or successor rules, shall be submitted to the Township. - c.
+R. Ch.
+7080.2010, Subpart 3; or successor rules, shall be submitted to the Township. - c.
 A water meter, accessible to be read at time of pumping, shall be installed on the incoming waterline servicing fixtures attached to the holding tank, recorded at time of pumping, to verify the water usage. - d.
 The owner of a holding tank shall maintain a valid contract with a Licensed SSTS Maintenance Business to pump and effectively handle the sewage in accordance with all applicable Minnesota Rules.